Table of Contents

 - Juice can last up to 72 hours

-- There is slight learning curve involved in terms of assembling this (particularly the dual gears)
+- There is a slight learning curve involved in terms of assembling this (mainly the dual gears)

 - Juicing leafy greens will produce lots of foam

-Champion juicer is in a class of its own.
-Though John Kohler calls it a true “masticating juicer”, I’ll disagree because if you base it the definition in Miriam and Webster.
-It says there that to masticate is to “soften or reduce by crushing or kneading”.
+The champion juicer is in a class of its own.
+Though John Kohler calls it a true “masticating juicer,” I’ll disagree because if you base it the definition in Miriam and Webster.
+It says there that to masticate is to “soften or reduce by crushing or kneading.”

-If you base it on that definition the Champion doesn’t really crush, it more of shreds produce using its stainless steel blades.
+If you base it on that definition the Champion doesn’t crush, it more of shreds produce using its stainless steel blades.